TejoVinay/Hand-Gesture-Recognition/README.md

 # Hand-Emoji-Recognition
-This a project that captures your hand gestures and recognizes the emoji that you are trying to show.
+This is a project that captures your hand gestures and recognizes the emoji that you are trying to show.